yatesco/seafile-docs/deploy_pro/setup_with_openstackswift.md

 **Note**: Since Seafile Server 5.0.0, all config files are moved to the central **conf** folder.
 [Read More](../deploy/new_directory_layout_5_0_0.md).

+Note: This documentation is obsolete.
+Please refer to [the new documentation about how to use Swift](setup_with_swift.md).

 Starting from professional server 2.0.5, Seafile can use S3-compatible cloud storage (such as OpenStack/Swift) as backend.
 This document will use Swift as example.

 ## Seafile Server Preparation